 Whether you’re saving up for a house, a car, a new phone, your child’s college education, or any other big expense, you’ll need to plan.
 For many of these purchases, most people will pay for them through some combination of savings and borrowing.
 How do you determine how much you should save?
 How much is too much to borrow?
 After all, you don’t want to end up with more debt than you can handle.
-ACCC explains everything you need to know about planning for major purchases!
+ACCC offers free debt advice so you’re prepared when it comes to planning for major purchases!

 Planning for Major Purchases

 Buying a home is likely the biggest purchase you will make in your lifetime.
 The first thing potential homebuyers need to think about is how much they can afford for a mortgage payment every month.
 There are four different types of mortgages: federal, state, private, and quasi-public.
 The typical mortgage terms are usually 15 or 30 years.
 Homebuyers should aim to save around 20% of the cost of the home for a down payment.
 If you aren’t able to come up with a 20% down payment, you will likely have to purchase private mortgage insurance, which tacks extra money onto your mortgage payment every month.